Editors Note: This article was originally published on June, 25th, 2019 and has been updated for accuracy and comprehensiveness.

 With so many robocalls, what options do you have to protect your business from robocalls and spam?

 Below are several call blocking techniques that you can use:

-These are just some of the tools you have available to you if you’re a small business and you’re tired of dealing with robocalls.
+These are just some of the tools you have available to you for dealing with robocalls.

-While you may never be able to block them altogether, the new FCC rules, along with options mentioned above, can significantly reduce the flood of robocalls your business gets daily, weekly, and monthly.
+While you may never be able to block them altogether.
+The new FCC rules, along with options mentioned above, can significantly reduce the flood of robocalls your business gets.